How High Blood Pressure Is Diagnosed

-- Systolic blood pressure (the top number) — indicates how much pressure your blood is exerting against your artery walls during heartbeats.
+- Systolic blood pressure (the top number) — indicates how much pressure your blood is exerting against your artery walls when the heart contracts during heartbeats.

 - Diastolic blood pressure (the bottom number) — indicates how much pressure your blood is exerting against your artery walls while the heart is resting between beats.

 Learn more about what your blood pressure numbers mean.

 - If your blood pressure is normal (less than 120/80 mm Hg), your blood pressure should be screened during regular health care visits yearly for anyone 20 years of age or older.